Frogging-Family/linux-tkg/linux59-tkg/README.md

 **Due to intel_pstate poor performances as of late, I have decided to set it to passive mode to make use of the acpi_cpufreq governors passthrough, keeping full support for turbo frequencies.**

-### PDS, MuQSS and BMQ are not yet available options for this revision
+### MuQSS is not an available option for this revision yet

-## Nvidia prop drivers need to be patched (https://github.com/Frogging-Family/nvidia-all can do that automatically for you)
+A custom Linux kernel 5.9.y with specific Undead PDS, Project C / PDS & BMQ CPU schedulers related patchsets selector (stock CFS is also an option) and added tweaks for a nice interactivity/performance balance, aiming for the best gaming experience.

-A custom Linux kernel 5.9 RC with added tweaks for a nice interactivity/performance balance, aiming for the best gaming experience.
+- Project C / PDS & BMQ : http://cchalpha.blogspot.com/

 Various personalization options available and userpatches support (put your own patches in the same dir as the PKGBUILD, with the ".mypatch" extension).
 The options built with are installed to `/usr/share/doc/$pkgbase/customization.cfg`, where `$pkgbase` is the package name.

 Comes with a slightly modified Arch config asking for a few core personalization settings at compilation time.

 If you want to streamline your kernel config for lower footprint and faster compilations : https://wiki.archlinux.org/index.php/Modprobed-db
-You can enable support for it at the beginning of the PKGBUILD file.
-Make sure to read everything you need to know about it.
+You can optionally enable support for it at the beginning of the PKGBUILD file. **Make sure to read everything you need to know about it as there are big caevats making it NOT recommended for most users.**

 ## Other stuff included:
 - Graysky's per-CPU-arch native optimizations - https://github.com/graysky2/kernel_gcc_patch